The 10 Most Influential People in Baseball History

 Nobody crunched the numbers and changed the way fans, management, coaches and even player agents used statistics to better determine (or argue) a player’s value than James, who meticulously pored through the obscure figures beyond the traditional set of stats (batting average, home runs, RBIs, etc.) to reveal true worth among players and teams.
 When Billy Beane applied his Moneyball philosophy to gain a much sought-after advantage for his financially challenged Oakland A’s in the early 2000s, he had James’ complex network of metrics to thank.
 Other teams followed suit, and even James found major league employment 25 years after writing his first of many books on the subject when the Boston Red Sox hired him as an advisor in 2003; a year later, they won the World Series for the first time in 86 years.
 James’ tireless pursuit of extensive box score data beyond what was commonly made public in the newspapers led to the encouragement of others to dig up such information on games from all eras, leading to the creation of web sites such as Retrosheet and Baseball Reference.

 Even hardcore baseball fans probably would ask: Who the hell is Joe Spear?
-When you look at the B&O Warehouse behind Baltimore’s Oriole Park at Camden Yards, or the bayfront right-field brick wall at San Francisco’s AT&T Park, or the breathtaking view of downtown Pittsburgh from PNC Park, you are experiencing the legacy of Spear, the lead architect and conceptual prime mover at Kansas City’s HOK Sport (now called Populous) responsible for igniting the retro movement amid the modern ballpark boom.
+When you look at the B&O Warehouse behind Baltimore’s Oriole Park at Camden Yards, or the bayfront right-field brick wall at San Francisco’s AT&T Park, or the breathtaking view of downtown Pittsburgh from PNC Park, you are experiencing the legacy of Spear, the lead architect and conceptual prime mover at Kansas City’s HOK Sport (now called Populus) responsible for igniting the retro movement amid the modern ballpark boom.
 His signature ideals thankfully rescued baseball fans from the enclosed, sterile era of multi-purpose stadia and brought them, in a sense, closer to home—into intimate venues full of color, character and personality akin to wistful times gone by.
 Architects at other firms followed Spear’s lead and designed ballparks displaying an upbeat, nostalgic aura that greatly aided baseball’s attendance surge of the time; no other man has had as great an impact on the way we experience the game.

 It’s true that the majors’ first black ballplayer of the 20th Century would not have been so without the crafty encouragement of Branch Rickey—but no other man could have better accepted the challenge and fulfilled the goal of winning over the masses, both pro and con, as Robinson wore his “armor of humility” and overcame the intense obstacles of breaking baseball’s color barrier.
-Robinson not only proved that he belonged on a ballfield per simple principle, he proved he belonged as a star—hitting .311 with seven All-Star Game trips and a MVP award over a ten-year career for the Brooklyn Dodgers.
+Robinson not only proved that he belonged on a ballfield per simple principle, he proved he belonged as a star—hitting .311 with seven All-Star Game trips and an MVP award over a 10-year career for the Brooklyn Dodgers.
 In retirement, Robinson hardly rested on his laurels, becoming outspoken on many causes; he testified on behalf of Curt Flood in his battle to overturn the game’s repressive reserve clause and lobbied baseball, just days before his death in 1972, to be more aggressive in hiring its first black manager.
 He became so revered that his number 42 was retired from all of baseball (a first) in 1996.

 Love him or hate him—many prefer the latter option—Selig Shanghaied the commissioner’s office, changing the job description and prioritizing the best interests of the owners over the best interests of the game when he led a coup d’état on Fay Vincent in 1992 and assumed the position himself.
 The move threatened to set back the clock to pre-commissioner times when selfish infighting among greedy owners nearly self-destructed the sport, but Selig’s guidance—a calm yet unmistakably iron-fisted rule largely embraced by his fellow owners, despite a flippant, sometimes clueless façade—helped nurture an explosion of financial growth that is easily second to none in the sport’s history.